lunarc/lunarc_docs/docs/batch_system.md

 option of sbatch to specify the number of cores might become useful.
 When running a pure MPI program this option corresponds to the **number of tasks** required for your program.
-The following statement in a job script would reserve 63 cores for your job
+The following statement in a job script would reserve 78 cores for your job

     #SBATCH -N 4
-    #SBATCH --tasks-per-node=16
+    #SBATCH --tasks-per-node=20
-    #SBATCH -n 63
+    #SBATCH -n 78

-Please consider using the --exclusive option of sbatch to avoid SLURM spreading your job on more nodes than necessary and placing other user’s jobs on nodes utilising fewer than 16 cores for your job.
-Other user’s jobs could via shared node resources (memory bus, cache, FPU, …) interfere with your job and introduce undue operational noise.
+Please consider using the --exclusive option of sbatch to avoid SLURM spreading your job on more nodes than necessary and placing other user’s jobs on nodes utilising fewer than 20 cores for your job.
+Other user’s jobs could via shared node resources (memory bus, cache, …) interfere with your job and introduce undue operational noise.
 Such noise is something parallel program execution can be extremely sensitive to.